NormanCao2702/Transit-Analysis/README.md

 - All of heatmap plot will be stored in heatmap-pic.
 - All of bus histogram will be stored in bus-histogram.

+Those folder should need to pre-exist in the branch in order to save in that folder

 ## Aspect 2: Comparing Sampled Trip Distances and Average Speeds

 Order of executing the files: